Castro/Eureka Valley, & Duboce Triangle

 Selling: Castro buyers are highly educated, value‑driven, and emotionally connected to the neighborhood.
 We’ll position your home with the story and staging that resonates—and help you price to attract offers without leaving money on the table.

-Is the Castro a good place to buy a home in San Francisco?
+Is the Castro a good neighborhood to buy a home in?